hejtmy/fgu-optic-flow-js/README.md

     "showSquare": true,
-    "blinkInterTrial": [800, 1200], // in case we want blink trials to be randomized "showCross": true, //should there be a fixation cross at all time "trials":[
+    "blinkInterTrial": [800, 1200], // in case we want blink trials to be randomized "showCross": true, //should there be a fixation cross at all time "pauseSettings": { //settings for pause trials
+        "msg": "Press spacebar to continue", //message to be displayed.
+See below for formatting },
+    "trials":[
         {
             "duration": 1500, //duration in ms. Overrides base duration